the-turing-way/the-turing-way/book/website/ethical-research/self-reflection/sr-prompts.md

 - What are the shared values of my lab?
 My department?
 My university?
 - Who is visibly present in my department?
 Who isn't?
     - What understanding do I have of why that is, and how have I formed this understanding?
-- What do I know about the visible and invisible GRACES of people in my department or field?
+- What do I know about the visible and invisible Social Graces of people in my department or field?
 - How do the people who work in my field represent the people our work serves?
   - How do I relate to the people I am trying to serve with my work?